PlushZ/master-thesis-presentation/slides.md

 <img class="fragment current-visible" data-fragment-index="0" src="img/intro/tasks.png" alt="drawing" width="600"/>

 Note:
+- In this master thesis, I aim to provide a complete workflow based on Galaxy that can ensure data analysis transparency and reproducibility.
+- I intended to adapt the Galaxy workflows developed for clinical data to process wastewater data, taking subworkflows for preprocessing data, improving these subworkflows.
+- then, integrate existing tools for sars-cov-2 lineages abundances analysis in wastewater samples
-- In this master thesis, I aim to provide a complete workflow based on Galaxy that assists platforms that can ensure data analysis transparency and reproducibility.
-To be precise, I intend to adapt the Galaxy workflows developed for clinical data to process wastewater data.
-In doing so, I integrate existing tools, test these workflows on mock datasets as well as real datasets, and benchmark them against each other and with other solution offered by other researchers.
+- then, test these workflows on mock datasets as well as real datasets, and benchmark them against each other and with other solution offered by other researchers.

 ---